ssvlabs/ssv/docs/OPERATOR_GETTING_STARTED.md

 #### Prerequisites

-In order to run a local environment, the following are required:
+In order to run a local environment, install the following:
 * git
 * go (1.15)
 * docker